Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/ConvertTo-AzVMManagedDisk.md

 ## SYNTAX

 ```
-ConvertTo-AzureRmVMManagedDisk [-ResourceGroupName] <String> [-VMName] <String> [-AsJob]
+ConvertTo-AzVMManagedDisk [-ResourceGroupName] <String> [-VMName] <String> [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **ConvertTo-AzureRmVMManagedDisk** cmdlet converts a virtual machine with blob-based disks to a virtual machine with managed disks.
+The **ConvertTo-AzVMManagedDisk** cmdlet converts a virtual machine with blob-based disks to a virtual machine with managed disks.
 The virtual machine must be stop-deallocated before invoking this operation.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> ConvertTo-AzureRmVMManagedDisk -ResourceGroupName 'ResourceGroup01' -VMName 'VM01'
+PS C:\> ConvertTo-AzVMManagedDisk -ResourceGroupName 'ResourceGroup01' -VMName 'VM01'
 ```

 This command converts the blob-based disks of the virtual machine named 'VM01' in the resource group 'ResourceGroup01' to managed disks.